Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Marcus Stroman (10-7) will take the mound for the Cubs, his 23rd start of the season.
+- Justin Steele (11-3) will take to the mound for the Cubs and make his 20th start of the season.

-- He has started 22 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 15 of them.

-- Stroman has 18 starts of five or more innings this season in 22 chances.
-He averages 5.7 innings per outing.
+- Steele will look to finish five or more innings for the eighth start in a row.

-- He has made 22 appearances and finished six of them without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 19 chances this season.

 |Opponent